Uttar Pradesh: Healthcare

 Uttar Pradesh has a mix of public as well as private healthcare infrastructure.
-Public healthcare in Uttar Pradesh is provided through a grid of primary health centers, community health centers, district hospitals, and medical colleges.
+Public healthcare in Uttar Pradesh is provided through a grid of primary health centres, community health centres, district hospitals, and medical colleges.
 Although an extensive network of public and private sector healthcare providers has been built, the available health infrastructure is inadequate to meet the demand for health services in the state.
 In 15 years to 2012–13, the population increased by more than 25 per cent.
 The public health centres, which are the frontline of the government's health care system, decreased by 8 per cent.

 Smaller sub-centres, the first point of public contact, increased by no more than 2 per cent over the 25 years to 2015, a period when the population grew by more than 51 per cent.
 The state is also facing challenges such as a shortage of healthcare professionals, increasing cost of healthcare, a lack of essential medicines and equipment, the mushrooming of private healthcare and a lack of planning.
 The number of doctors registered with State Medical Councils or the Medical Council of India in Uttar Pradesh was 77,549.

-In 2019, the number of government hospital in rural and urban areas of Uttar Pradesh stood at 4,442 with 39,104 beds and 193 with 37,156 beds respectively.
+According to the Ministry of Health and Family Welfare's Health Dynamics of India 2022–23 report, Uttar Pradesh had 3,055 rural Primary Health Centres (PHCs), 598 urban PHCs, 939 rural Community Health Centres (CHCs), 11 urban CHCs, and 125 district hospitals.
+These public health facilities, along with medical colleges, had a combined bed capacity of 77,243, comprising 13,548 beds in PHCs, 26,157 beds in CHCs, 22,812 beds in district hospitals, and 14,726 beds in medical colleges.
 The average population served per government hospital stands at 47,782 individuals.
 As of December 2023, Out-of-pocket expenditures in Uttar Pradesh is ₹60883 crore, highest in India.

 A newborn in Uttar Pradesh is expected to live four years fewer than in the neighbouring state of Bihar, five years fewer than in Haryana and seven years fewer than in Himachal Pradesh.
 The state contributed to the largest share of almost all communicable and noncommunicable disease deaths, including 48 per cent of all typhoid deaths (2014); 17 per cent of cancer deaths and 18 per cent of tuberculosis deaths (2015).
 Its maternal mortality ratio is higher than the national average at 285 maternal deaths for every 100,000 live births (2021), with 64.2 per cent of pregnant women unable to access minimum ante-natal care.
 Around 42 per cent of pregnant women, more than 1.5 million, deliver babies at home.
 About two-thirds (61 per cent) of childbirths at home in the state are unsafe.
 It has the highest child mortality indicators, from the neonatal mortality rate to the under-five mortality rate of 64 children who die per 1,000 live births before five years of age, 35 die within a month of birth, and 50 do not complete a year of life.